 Attempting to quit oxycodone on your own can be fatal.
 The withdrawal symptoms themselves are mild compared to those associated with alcohol, benzodiazepines, and barbiturates.
 However, they are painful and uncomfortable enough to compel people to resume using to stop those symptoms from happening.

+Opioid withdrawal is not something to try and manage at home.
+You are susceptible to overdosing, as your sensitivity for the drug’s effects will increase, and your tolerance to the effects will decrease.
 When this occurs, users put themselves at risk for taking too much oxycodone and overdosing, which can be fatal.
 This is especially true when people take oxycodone with other CNS depressants like alcohol.

 The following are oxycodone overdose symptoms: slowed or stopped breathing, difficulty breathing, muscle weakness, excessive sleepiness, cold or clammy skin, narrowing or widening of pupils, and loss of consciousness or coma.